FACT-Finder-Web-Components/shopware6-plugin/README.md

 ![Admin Panel Export Form](docs/assets/admin-panel-export-form.png "Admin Panel Export Form") Select fields allows you to select sales channel and languague parameter for which an integration shall be run.
+Select export type gives you possibility to create different content of data available in your Shopware instance.
+Export can be done for:
+ - Products
+ - Brands
+ - Cms
+ - Category

-`Run Integration` Send a message to a bus which then might be consumed automatically by an admin worker (if enabled) or by CLI worker.
+`Create Export` Send a message to a bus which then might be consumed automatically by an admin worker (if enabled) or by CLI worker.
 More information about messaging you can find in official Shopware [documentation](https://developer.shopware.com/docs/guides/hosting/infrastructure/message-queue)